 Social media has accelerated the rate of online purchases to a higher level than ever.
 Now, thanks to the pandemic, this is higher than ever before.
 Unfortunately, that means that there are large stores of highly sensitive personal information out there in the world.
 Naturally, there will be malicious agents looks to take advantage.
 This makes us more vulnerable than ever to cybercrime, with online theft rising at an alarming rate.
 Online shopping has increased by almost 30% due to the pandemic.
 Many experts believe the current financial climate paired with the increase in online purchases could be stewarding in a golden age of cybercrime.

 According to the Crime Survey For England and Wales, there were an estimated 3.8 million incidents of fraud in the year ending March 2019.
 In a staggering 63% of cases, there was no contact between the victim and offender; fraudsters preyed on victims over the phone or online.
 In a scarier statistic, over 76% of these offences caused the victim to incur a financial loss.

 What happens if there is a data breach?

 Penetration testing (or pen testing) gives business owners a real-life insight into the risks to their business.
 It tells your IT security team, and your company at large, what risks your business faces and how they are likely to manifest themselves if a hacker were to try and gain access to your network.
-To prevent data breaches due to web app vulnerabilities and social engineering, consider testing these in the company BC/DR plan which dictates how the business will respond to and manage a cybersecurity incident to ensure business operations continue.
+A pen test shows you exacts how your defences will work to prevent data breaches due to web app vulnerabilities and social engineering.

 We help our customers identify risks through expert knowledge and world-leading penetration testing and cybersecurity operation.
 We create air-tight business continuity plans for our clients with clear and practical steps that will keep your business operating and making a profit, even in the light of seemingly unforeseeable or uncontrollable circumstances.